myselfscrum/kochessenz-recipes/content/english/post/002-05-12-nachmittagsgenuss-spargel-broccoli-bruschetta.md

   - asparagus
 ---

 Did I ever mention that I love fancy sandwiches?
-Unfortunately, you get on the road usually only labbriges toast with pressed ham and plastic cheese, made swallowable by E-tried so-called Remoulade.
+Unfortunately, you get on the road usually only floppy toast with pressed ham and plastic cheese, made swallowable by so-called Remoulade.
 With a little imagination, almost anything is possible...

 During the week it must go always fast, therefore here a small bread for in between.